Rome Odunze: Professional career

+2024

 Odunze was selected by the Chicago Bears ninth overall in the 2024 NFL draft.
 On July 16, 2024, Odunze signed his four-year rookie contract with the Bears worth $22.7 million.
 Odunze scored his first career touchdown with a one-yard receiving touchdown against the Indianapolis Colts.
 In that game, Odunze caught six passes for 112 yards and a touchdown in the Bears' 21–16 loss.
 As a rookie, he finished with 54 receptions for 734 yards and three touchdowns.

+2025

+Odunze (#15) playing for the Chicago Bears in 2025.

+Odunze finished the 2025 regular season with 44 receptions for 661 yards and six touchdowns in 12 games before missing the final five contests with a foot injury.
+He posted a career-best performance in Week 2 against the Detroit Lions, hauling in seven catches for a career-high 128 yards and two touchdowns.